This Month’s New Moon Will Have All Of Us In Our Feelings

 You can do a similar gratitude ritual for yourself: If you keep a journal, write yourself a letter about your latest triumph.
 Or, if you want to keep it short and sweet, write down a positive intention (maybe one that encourages you to celebrate even the smallest victories) and stick it to your bathroom mirror.
 The new moon is your monthly opportunity for quiet self-care and there's nothing quite as restorative as reminding yourself of your accomplishments.

-That said, if all you want to do this Thursday is wallow with your favorite book or Lifetime original movie, that's a wonderful way to honor the new moon in Cancer, too.
+That said, if all you want to do this Thursday is wallow with your favourite book or Lifetime original movie, that's a wonderful way to honour the new moon in Cancer, too.
 As we all know, there's nothing wrong with a good cry every so often.

 Advertisement